gumiyaaaaaa/storm-glass/README.md

  - Search for Merchandise according to different applied filters.
  - Update Existing Merchanise
  - View previous statistics (e.g. what type of commodity is restored the most)
- - Change currency according to the country of the provider of the commodity

 ## System Features
 1. Search commodity according to different filters (e.g. in-stock/out-of-stock)
-2. Insert new commodity with basic information (name, manufacturer, amount, price, availability of shop(s)) after eachh procurement
+2. Insert new commodity with basic information (name, type, amount, date of expiration) after each procurement
 3. Delete obsolete commodity
 4. Update commodity information
 5. Automatic change of inventory status according to the amount of commodity that is currently available (e.g. when the amount reaches zero, the inventory status would become "out-of-stock")